MikeShiner/RocketLeagueChallenge/README.md

 # Challenge

-Write a program which takes in a SteamID and produces the following Rocket League statitics for the player:
+Write a program which takes in a platform ID and produces the following Rocket League statitics for the player:

 - Platform & Username
 - Lifetime Wins & Lifetime Win Rank